-- Take any action with respect to any User Content that we deem necessary or appropriate in our sole discretion if we believe that such User Content violates these Terms, including the Content Standards, infringes any intellectual property right, threatens the personal safety of users of the Services or the public, or could create liability for Aperture Education.
+Take any action with respect to any User Content that we deem necessary or appropriate in our sole discretion if we believe that such User Content violates these Terms, including by violating the Content Standards, infringing any intellectual property right, threatening the personal safety of users of the Services or the public, or by potentially creating liability for Aperture Education.

 However, we can neither review all material before it is posted on the Services nor ensure prompt removal of objectionable material after it has been posted.
 Accordingly, we assume no liability for any action or inaction regarding transmissions, communications, or content provided by any user or third parties.
 We have no liability or responsibility to anyone for performance or non-performance of the activities described in this section.

 Term and Termination These Terms commence upon the date you begin using the Services or, if you signed an Order Form or Proposal, for the Subscription Period set forth in the Order Form.

 Either party may, in addition to other relief, terminate the Services and these Terms if the other party breaches any material provision of these Terms and fails within ten (10) days after receipt of notice of default to correct such default or to commence corrective action reasonably acceptable to the aggrieved party and proceed with due diligence to completion.
 Either party will be in default of these Terms if it becomes insolvent, makes an assignment for the benefit of its creditors, or a receiver is appointed or a petition in bankruptcy is filed with respect to the party and is not dismissed within thirty (30) days.

 In addition, we have the right to immediately suspend or terminate your account (and all Authorized Users under your account) and your access to the Services immediately if you violate the “Prohibited Uses” section of these Terms.